awcodify/sysctl-theme/docs/seo.md

 ---
 ```

-## Best Practices for SEO with Sysctl Theme
+## Best Practices for SEO with Arsxy Theme

 ### Titles and Headlines